Kapendev/parin/README.md

 # Parin

-A delightfully simple and lightweight 2D game engine for the D programming language, offering a solid foundation for creating 2D games.
+A delightfully simple and lightweight 2D game engine for the D programming language.

 ```d
 import parin;